 Check if there are any restrictions on keeping poultry in your area.
 Poultry keepers with 350 or more birds must be registered with Animal and Plant Health Agency (APHA).
 Those with 50 or more birds only need to register if they are selling the eggs at local public markets.
 Those with fewer birds may want to register voluntarily so that Defra can contact them in case of a disease outbreak.

 The Government says that you don’t need a licence to slaughter animals at home, provided:

 - you own the animal and kill it on your property

 - it’s for you or your immediate family, who live on your property, to eat.

 Failure to follow any of the rules set out in the Government guidelines could lead to prosecution.

-You are legally required to report some poultry disease cases to APHA, for example Newcastle disease and avian influenza (bird flu) – the two most serious diseases that you must keep out of your poultry flock.
+You are legally required to report some poultry disease cases to the APHA, for example Newcastle disease and avian influenza (bird flu) – the two most serious diseases that you must keep out of your poultry flock.

-There are various other diseases to be careful of that can cause disease in humans as well as animals, for example salmonella and Campylobacter, which are the most significant causes of food poisoning in humans.
+There are various other diseases to be careful of that can cause disease in humans as well as animals, for example salmonella and campylobacter, which are the most significant causes of food poisoning in humans.